ntavish/ntavish.github.com/_posts/2012-09-13-oshw_culture..md

 When does main get called?
 Is main anything special?
 How do stack and heap work?
 You will at some point want to be able to include the c standard library.
 How do you do that on an embedded system with no standard input/outputs?
+This is some stuff I could recall.
+You will be reading a lot of others code because there probably will be no other shortcut.

 When you are finished with working with just plain barebones code, you can look into running an RTOS on your board, embedded RTOS are usually pretty compact